dask/dask/docs/source/bag.rst

 -----------------

 Bags provide very general computation (any Python function.)
 This generality comes at cost.
-Bags have the following known limitations
+Bags have the following known limitations:

 1. By default they rely on the multiprocessing scheduler, which has its own set of known limitations (see shared_)